Robinhood Review

 Is Robinhood good for beginners?

-Yes, Robinhood is good for beginners.
+Yes, Robinhood is good for those new to investing, and in fact it's among our choices for best trading platforms for beginners.
 Robinhood led the industry in making the market more accessible to beginners.
-The broker is frequently criticized for encouraging irresponsible investing, a concern I share.

 Is Robinhood FDIC insured?